Another presentation of orthogonal Steinberg groups: Orthogonal Steinberg pro-groups

 There is a group homomorphism \(\stmap \colon \storth(M, q) \to \orth(M, q), x_{ij}(a) \mapsto t_{ij}(a), x_j(m) \mapsto t_j(m)\).
 Its image is the elementary orthogonal group \(\eorth(M, q)\), i.e. the subgroup of \(\orth(M, q)\) generated by the elementary orthogonal transvections.

 We would like to find analogs of ESD-transvections in the Steinberg group \(\storth(M, q)\).
-In order to do so, we use results from \cite{UnitK2} (if \(q\) is split of even rank, then it suffices to use the case of \(\mathsf D_\ell\) considered in \cite{ChevK2}).
+In order to do so, we use results from \cite{UnitK2} or \cite{Thesis} (if \(q\) is split of even rank, then it suffices to use the case of \(\mathsf D_\ell\) considered in \cite{ChevK2}).
+From now on we assume that the reader is familiar with the notion of categorical pro-completion.
 Recall that there is a ``forgetful'' functor from the category of pro-groups \(\Pro(\Group)\) to the category of group objects in the category of pro-sets \(\Pro(\Set)\).
 This functor is fully faithful, so we identify pro-groups with the corresponding pro-sets.
 The projective limits in \(\Pro(\Set)\) are denoted by \(\varprojlim^{\Pro}\) and various pro-sets are labeled with the upper index \((\infty)\), such as \(X^{(\infty)}\).
 Both categories \(\Pro(\Group)\) and \(\Pro(\Set)\) are complete and cocomplete.